-Cash and cash equivalents consist of cash on hand and at banks, deposits maintained with the Accountant-General's Department (AGD) of the Ministry of Finance and fixed deposits placed with banks.
+Cash and cash equivalents consist of cash on hand and at banks and deposits maintained with the Accountant-General's Department (AGD) of the Ministry of Finance.
 Deposits maintained with AGD include cash float for payments to be made by the Authority using the AGD's accounting and payment system, deposits placed under Whole-of-Government Centralised Liquidity Management (CLM) and Statutory Board Approved Funds Scheme.
-Fixed deposits with banks are placed for periods not exceeding 365 days.
-The effective interest rate of fixed deposits and deposits placed with AGD under CLM is 0.66% (2011/12: 0.64%) per annum.
-There is no interest earned on deposits of S\$65,537,446 (2011/12: S\$68,000,000) placed under Statutory Board Approved Funds Scheme and such amount is not subject to dividend payment in accordance with the Capital Management Framework for Statutory Boards issued by the Ministry of Finance.
+The effective interest rate of deposits placed with AGD under CLM is 0.68% (2012/13: 0.66%) per annum.
+There is no interest earned on deposits of S\$59,573,710 (2012/13: S\$65,537,446) placed under Statutory Board Approved Funds Scheme and such amount is not subject to dividend payment in accordance with the Capital Management Framework for Statutory Boards issued by the Ministry of Finance.

-10. CASH AND CASH EQUIVALENTS (cont'd)
+10. CASH AND CASH EQUIVALENTS (Cont'd)